 Best Recumbent Bikes for Canadians

-- Best Overall: Marcy ME-709-1 Recumbent Exercise Bike
+- Best Overall: Schwinn 270 Recumbent Bike

-- Best 2 in 1: Lanos Portable 2 in 1 Exercise Bike
+- Best 2 in 1: Lanos Portable 2-in-1 Exercise Bike

 - Best Seat Adjustment: Sunny Health & Fitness Essential Recumbent Exercise Bike

 - Best for Heavier Canadians: Exerpeutic Folding Recumbent Exercise Bike

 Why Did We Choose These Recumbent Bikes in Canada?

 During our evaluation period, we found that each of our recommended bikes stood out in unique ways.
 Here’s why each of these bikes made our list of the best recumbent bikes in Canada.